Srimathy-S/ShopFast-Customer-Retention-Analysis/README.md

 2. Open the Python file:
 ```
-analysis.py
+Analysis.py
 ```

 3. Run the script:
 - In VS Code / Jupyter Notebook → Run all cells
 - OR using terminal:
 ```
-python analysis.py
+python Analysis.py
 ```

 4. Output:
-- Cleaned dataset will be generated
-- Charts will be displayed and can be saved as images
+- Cleaned dataset will be generated and Charts will be displayed

 ---